sperelson/laravel-single-redirect/readme.md

 # Single Redirect
 ## Laravel Middleware Package

+**Please do not use this on production - it doesn't even have tests!**

 **Purpose:** Add a middleware to your Laravel project that will reduce redirect hops down to 1 redirect.

 Sometimes, through no fault of your own, you can end up with redirects after redirects before your